hnezic/PSClasses/README.md

 - ability to call other constructors of the same class
 - ability to call superclass constructors

-PSClasses also contain an uncommon feature: implicit generation of the constructor which accepts arguments corresponding to all instance variables.
+PSClasses also contain an uncommon feature: implicit **generation** of the constructor which accepts arguments corresponding to all instance variables.
 This feature resembles *case classes* in Scala or *data classes* in Kotlin.

+The project includes a simple **template engine** used in implementation of some features.

+The file **ClassGenerator_Test.ps1** contains numerous examples in form of **Pester** tests.

 ## Usage